schaarschmidt/blog/source/_posts/2013-02-18-tricks-of-the-rails-development-trade-learned-while-updating-applications.markdown

   - `rake db:create`
   - `rake db:migrate && rake db:seed && rake db:test:prepare`

   - and then I run the tests - either `rake test`, `rspec spec` or `rake spec`.
 I've seen all three of them, and I'm sure I'll see more variations as time goes on.
-Side note: For rails applications, we should always alias `rake test` to the testing framework that is being used.
+Side note: For Rails applications, we should always alias `rake test` to the testing framework that is being used.

-  - if the tests all pass before I upgrade, I upgrade with `bundle update rails && rake test`, if they don't, then I try to make them pass (I normally can), but if I can't, I and then update rails, re-run the tests, and make sure they are either all green, or that there are no new failures.
+  - if the tests all pass before I upgrade, I upgrade with `bundle update rails && rake test`, if they don't, then I try to make them pass (I normally can), but if I can't, I and then update Rails, re-run the tests, and make sure they are either all green, or that there are no new failures.
 (No more than 5% of the tests can fail).

   - commit, submit a pull request, ping the maintainer on twitter after 24 hours if it isn't merged.